Vegetarian Recipes

 Serving and Pairings

-Spaghetti squash pairs well with a variety of proteins like grilled chicken, shrimp, or tofu.
-It also complements marinara sauce, pesto, or a light olive oil dressing.
-Serve with a side salad for a complete meal.
+Spaghetti squash pairs wonderfully with marinara sauce, pesto, or a light garlic and olive oil dressing.
+It can also be served alongside grilled chicken or fish for a complete meal.

 Storage and Reheating

-Store any leftovers in an airtight container in the refrigerator for up to 3 days.
-Reheat in the microwave or on the stovetop.
-While spaghetti squash can be frozen, it’s best enjoyed fresh for optimal texture.
+Store cooked spaghetti squash in an airtight container in the refrigerator for up to 5 days.
+Reheat in the microwave or on the stovetop until warmed through.
+Freezing is possible, but texture may change upon thawing.

 Cooking Mistakes